-- Amounts in parenthesis indicate the number of captive and contract mines at the mining complex or location.
-Captive mines are mines which we own or lease and operate.
-Contract mines are mines which other operators mine for us under contracts on land owned or leased by us. - (1) Reported for captive operations only. - (2) Assigned reserves represent coal which has been committed to operating mine shafts, mining equipment, plant facilities and all coal which has been leased to others.
-Unassigned reserves represent coal which has not been committed and which would require new mine shafts, mining equipment or plant facilities before operations can begin on the property. - (3) Reflects the cost of plant and equipment, including purchase accounting adjustments. - (4) We idled the two captive mining operations at our Coal-Mac (KY) complex on January 3, 2000 because of the small surface mines' high cost structure compared to our larger mines. - (5) We idled our mining operations at the Dal-Tex complex on July 23, 1999 due to a delay in obtaining mining permits resulting from legal action in the U.S. District Court for the Southern District of West Virginia.
-See "Business--Legal Proceedings" for further discussion regarding this legal action. - (6) Utilizes an 83-cubic-yard dragline and a 51-cubic-yard shovel.
-A dragline is a large machine used in the surface mining process to remove layers of earth and rock covering coal. - (7) Utilizes a 49-cubic-yard dragline, a 43-cubic-yard shovel, a 22-cubic-yard shovel and a 28-cubic-yard loader at the Ruffner Mine. - (8) Utilizes a 118-cubic-yard dragline, two 53-cubic-yard shovels, a 22-cubicyard hydraulic excavator, three 28-cubic-yard loaders, and one 23 cubic yard loader.

-(9) Utilizes 170-cubic-yard, 130-cubic-yard, 90-cubic-yard and 45-cubic-yard draglines and 82-cubic-yard, 60-cubic-yard and 53-cubic-yard shovels.
+Amounts in parenthesis indicate the number of captive and contract mines at the mining complex or location.
+Captive mines are mines which we own and operate on land owned or leased by us.
+Contract mines are mines which other operators mine for us under contracts on land owned or leased by us.

+- (1) Reported for captive operations only. - (2) Represents six months production for the mines acquired in the Ashland Coal transaction, including Mingo Logan, Hobet 21, Dal-Tex and Coal-Mac. - (3) Represents seven months production for the mines acquired in the Arch Western transaction, including Black Thunder, Coal Creek, West Elk, Skyline, SUFCO and Dugout Canyon.
+Skyline, SUFCO and Dugout Canyon are mines operated by Canyon Fuel; production represents 100% for these facilities. - (4) Reflects the cost of plant and equipment, including purchase accounting adjustments. - (5) We idled the two captive mining operations at our Coal-Mac (KY) complex on January 3, 2000 because of the small surface mines' high cost structure compared to our larger mines. - (6) We idled our mining operations at the Dal-Tex complex on July 23, 1999 due to a delay in obtaining mining permits resulting from legal action in the U.S. District Court for the Southern District of West Virginia.
+See "Legal Proceedings--Dal-Tex Litigation" for further discussion regarding this legal action. - (7) Utilizes an 83-cubic-yard dragline and a 51-cubic-yard shovel.
+A dragline is a large machine used in the surface mining process to remove layers of earth and rock covering coal. - (8) Utilizes a 49-cubic-yard dragline, a 43-cubic-yard shovel, a 22-cubic-yard shovel and a 28-cubic-yard loader at the Ruffner Mine. - (9) Utilizes a 118-cubic-yard dragline, two 53-cubic-yard shovels, a 22-cubic-yard hydraulic excavator, three 28-cubic-yard loaders, and one 23 cubic yard loader. - (10) Utilizes 170-cubic-yard, 130-cubic-yard, 90-cubic-yard and 45-cubic-yard draglines and 82-cubic-yard, 60-cubic-yard and 53-cubic-yard shovels. - (11) We idled our mining operations at Coal Creek during the third quarter of

-- (10) We idled our mining operations at Coal Creek during the third quarter of 2000 because its cost structure was not competitive in the current market environment. - (11) We temporarily idled our mining operations at West Elk from January 28, 2000 to July 12, 2000 following the detection of higher than normal levels of carbon monoxide in a portion of the mine. - (12) Canyon Fuel is an equity investment and its financial statements are not consolidated into our financial statements. - (13) Currently under development, full production projected to begin with the addition of a longwall when market conditions warrant. - (14) Utilizes 76-cubic-yard and 64-cubic-yard draglines at Medicine Bow and a 32-cubic-yard dragline at Seminoe II. - (15) We idled our remaining operations at the Arch of Illinois mining complex and sealed the underground mine in December 1999 due to a lack of demand for the mine's high-sulfur coal.
+- 2000 because its cost structure was not competitive in the current market environment. - (12) We temporarily idled our mining operations at West Elk from January 28, 2000 to July 12, 2000 following the detection of higher than normal levels of carbon monoxide in a portion of the mine.

+- (13) Mines are operated by Canyon Fuel.
+Canyon Fuel is an equity investment and its financial statements are not consolidated into our financial statements. - (14) Currently under development, full production projected to begin with the addition of a longwall when market conditions warrant. - (15) Utilizes 76-cubic-yard and 64-cubic-yard draglines at Medicine Bow and a 32-cubic-yard dragline at Seminoe II. - (16) We idled our remaining operations at the Arch of Illinois mining complex and sealed the underground mine in December 1999 due to a lack of demand for the mine's high-sulfur coal.
 The mining complex was the last of our mining operations in the Midwestern United States.